No products in the cart.

 Their greater temporal resolution also makes them more sensitive to rapid movements in their environment.
 This is why they will typically have noticed the hare running over the field long before you even spot it.
 This is, of course, also helped by their wider visual field found to be up to 250° compared to humans only reaching c.
 180°.

 Does the myth hold true?

 Dogs use their vision mainly during hunting and during interactions with con-specifics and humans.
 Their vision has adapted during the time of evolution to adapt to those needs.
-They cannot see colors as well as humans.
+They cannot see colours as well as humans.
 That nice orange cone in the green grass is a plain grey nuance for them.

 They don’t care much about patterns, and due to their greater temporal resolution TV doesn’t work for them, as the images simply moves too slow.

-Dogs can learn to differentiate between different patterns but prefer to rely on color cues.
+Dogs can learn to differentiate between different patterns but prefer to rely on colour cues.
 Whether it is dark or light doesn’t really matter to them, but if something moves in the distance they will catch sight of it faster than you.
 Of course also due to their advantage of having a wider visual field.

-By understanding how your dog works physically you automatically get a better understanding of his/her behavior.
+By understanding how your dog works physically you automatically get a better understanding of his/her behaviour.
 You might be able to improve your training methods, or simply increase your understanding as to how a dog perceives the world.